Dizzzzz5/email-spam-classification/README.md

 - `requirements.txt` – Python dependencies

 ## How to Run
-1. Download the SpamAssassin dataset
+1. Download the SpamAssassin dataset from Kaggle
-2. Create `data/Email/Ham` and `data/Email/Spam`
+2. Create `/Email/Ham` and `/Email/Spam`
 3. Open the notebook in `notebooks/`
 4. Run all cells